AKC Recognized — January 2026

 Interested in a Bolonka?

-If the Russian Tsvetnaya Bolonka sounds like the perfect companion for you, we invite you to learn about our available puppies.
+If the Russian Tsvetnaya Bolonka sounds like the perfect companion for you, meet our six available puppies ready mid-June 2026 — all from WisdomPanel-tested parents clean for 270+ genetic conditions.